marco-souza/bang/README.md

-# bang
+# Bang!

-This a work in progress implementation of `Bang!` game in JS.
+This is a work in progress implementation of `Bang!` game in JS.

 I'm using **Deno** with the following stack: